ncatlab/nlab-content/pages/9/7/5/7/27579/content.md

 For the second criterium, consider the complete quadrangle $O V W U$, then $A, B$ are two out of 3 diagonal points, the third pair of the mutually opposite sides in the criterium are $O W$ and $V U$ (their intersection is the third diagonal point).

-Now, one has to prove that if one takes $A,B,C$ distinct points that there is a unique $D$ with above properties.
+Now, one has to prove that if one takes $A,B,C$ distinct points that there is a unique $D$ with above properties, that is the construction does not depend on the choice of the points $V$ and $O$ (or equivalently, $U$ and $V$).
 In the synthetic approach this means that the choice of points $U,V$ with $U,V,C$ colinear (or equivalently, the  choice of points $U, O$) does not affect the position of $D$ in the construction.
-This however uses the fact that the plane is Desarguesian.
+This however uses the fact that the plane is [[Desarguesian]].
 For the projective planes over a commutative field this is hence automatic.

 ## Literature